Price

 Experience the remoteness of the Northern part of the park over two glorious days.

 On this trip in the marine reserve you have a professional guide with you for around 6 hours sharing their knowledge and passion of the Abel Tasman.
-We also cater a snack and lunch designed around your health and energy.
+We also cater a snack and lunch on day two.
 Please note all other food is to be supplied by the client.

 Every trip is unique like each of our clients.